Skip to main content

 💡 Tip: Want your students to be able to check their answers?
 They can do that in Advanced Assessments!
 Check out this article for more information.

-You can find more example of Advanced Assessment questions here.
+You can find more examples of Advanced Assessment questions here.

-Add Images of the Worksheet for Students to Free-Hand Write or Draw On
+Add Images of the Test/Worksheet for Students to Free-Hand Write or Draw On

-Here is an example of a PDF worksheet and its re-created version in Otus.
+Here is an example of a PDF test/worksheet and its re-created version in Otus.

 Original PDF